-This year, three(3) public holidays fall on Sundays.
-There are seven(7) long weekends this year!
-They are New Year's Day, Chinese New Year, Good Friday, Labour Day, Hari Raya Puasa, Hari Raya Haji and Christmas Day.
+This year, no public holidays fall on Sundays.
+There are four(4) long weekends* this year.
+They are New Year's Day, Chinese New Year, Good Friday, and Hari Raya Puasa.

 * A weekend(two days) with a preceding or succeeding official holiday, forming a continuous 3-day break.

-The official public holidays (bank holidays) in Singapore for year 2017 as follows.
+The official public holidays (bank holidays) in Singapore for year 2018 are as follows.

 This is the first day of the year, and as with most other countries in the world which have adopted the Gregorian calendar, Singapore welcomes this day with a public rest day.

 Chinese New Year / Lunar New YearFriday, 16 February 2018 (Day 1)

 Saturday, 17 February 2018 (Day 2)